weygoldt/TeeGrid/8channel-logger/usage.md

    unzip ~/Downloads/TeeGrid-main.zip
    ```

-7. Load `Arduino/TeeGrid/8channel-logger/channel-logger.ino` into the
+7. Load `Arduino/TeeGrid/8channel-logger/8channel-logger.ino` into the
    Arduino IDE (`File` - `Open`, `Ctrl-O`).

 8. Select the right Teensy board: in the menu of the Arduino IDE go to
    `Tools` - `Board` - `Teensyduino` and select your Teensy board.

 9. Connect the Teensy to the USB.
 Compile and upload the
-   `channel-logger.ino` sketch by pressing `Ctrl-U`.
+   `8channel-logger.ino` sketch by pressing `Ctrl-U`.

 ## Setup